 What Is Pizza Day For Bitcoin Means

-Although bitcoin has been around for much longer, the crypto sector has only recently experienced its biggest rise.
+Although the most popular cryptocurrency in India, bitcoin has been around for much longer, the crypto sector has only recently experienced its biggest rise.
 You may be aware that Satoshi Nakamoto created and released Bitcoin, the first cryptocurrency, in 2009.
 Nearly nobody was familiar with cryptocurrencies back then, and even Bitcoin, a coin with today’s skyrocketing value, was worth practically nothing when it was first established.

 Since Bitcoin had never actually used to make a purchase, it didn’t truly have a strong value for about a year after its introduction.
 Without a real-world comparison, dealers would typically haggle prices on the Bitcoin forum, which the enigmatic Nakamoto also started.